privacygmail cleanupemail security

 • No server queries needed for display

-• Instant re-analysis without any network calls
+• Instant re-analysis with no network calls

 • All visualization happens client-side